dmeoli/WS4J/README.md

   `src/main/java/edu/uniba/di/lacam/kdde/ws4j/demo/SimilarityCalculationDemo.java`

-which can be run through jar-with-dependencies from root folder by typing into terminal:
+which can be run through jar-with-dependencies from the root folder by typing into the terminal:

 ```
 $ java -jar target/ws4j-1.0.2-jar-with-dependencies.jar